fmadrian/angularpointofsale/README.md

 ## Description

-Reslide is a web point of sale made using Spring Boot, Java, Angular, TypeScript, and PostgreSQL that allows users to:
+Web point of sale (Reslide) is web application made using Spring Boot, Java, Angular, TypeScript, and PostgreSQL that allows users to:

 - Manage the information of clients and providers like their name, type (example: person, organization, or a business), addresses, and contacts.
 - Manage user information such as name, role (cashiers or administrators), addresses, and contacts.